GGST/Asuka R

 Asuka starts the round in Test Case 1 and can change between Test Cases with Change Test Case.
 When you are in a given Test Case, you will only be able to stock spells from that Test Case.

 Stocking a Spell costs one page.
 Asuka starts each round with thirty pages, and pages can be recovered by switching Test Cases.
+If the number of pages reaches zero, the card pool for the current Test Case is reset, meaning that all Spells from it are able to be drawn again.

 For indepth information and framedata about Spells and Test Cases, visit the Spells page.